Vestue/ProjectSnek/README.md

 Snake inspired project for DVA222.

 ## Description
-The classic game snake with some new features, never seen before! <br>
+The classic game snake with some new features, never seen before! <br><br>
-Are you up for the challenge of outplaying your pal?
+Are you up for the challenge of outplaying your pal?<br>
 Perhaps a drinking game where all your extra points go to the glass of your opponent?

 ## Features